tedious/Stash/README.md

 ## Documentation

-Although this README contains some userful data there is a lot more information at the main site, [stash.tedivm.com](http://stash.tedivm.com).
+Although this README contains some useful data there is a lot more information at the main site, [stashphp.com](http://www.stashphp.com/).

-The [development documentation](http://stash.tedivm.com/dev/) is available for testing new releases, but is not considered stable.

 ## Core Concepts